Rajchko/Rajchko/README.md

 ## $whoami
 ## HI! 👋

 I am Nemanja.
-I am a first year student at University of Niš studying electrical engineering.
+I am a student at University of Niš studying electrical engineering.

 As things stand, I don't know much of anything, but I am working on it.
 I am aspiring to be a sysadmin and/or network engineer.